axibase/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 }
 ```

-Omit the rate `period` parameter, or set its count to zero, to return the difference between consecutive samples.
+Omit the `period` parameter, or set its count to zero, to return the difference between consecutive samples.

 ```json
 [{